tricinel/frontwerk.org/src/content/docs/stylelint.md

 ## Default configuration

-You can run the following command and have ESLint lint your style files.
+You can run the following command and have Stylelint lint your style files.

 ```bash
 frontwerk stylelint